What Does the Evidence Say About High Frequency Training?

 Better Volume Distribution

 The most compelling argument for higher frequency is practical: it's easier to do 20 sets per week for chest across 3 sessions (6-7 sets each) than in 1 session (20 sets).
-Per-session volume beyond 8-10 sets for a single muscle group shows diminishing returns on protein synthesis (known as the "junk volume" problem).
+Per-session volume beyond roughly 8-10 sets for a single muscle group tends to show diminishing returns (the "junk volume" problem).
 Spreading sets across the week keeps each session productive.

 More Frequent Protein Synthesis Peaks